-- 1. A student who fails to achieve a B or better or P in clinical courses in the same course twice - 2.
-A student who fails to achieve a B or better or P in clinical courses in 6 or more credits and 3 or more courses - 3.
+- 1. A student who fails to achieve a B or better in didactic courses or P in clinical courses in the same course twice - 2.
+A student who fails to achieve a B or better in didactic courses or P in clinical courses in 6 or more credits and 3 or more courses - 3.
 A student who breaches academic, professional, and/or ethical conduct